-1.1.
-At North Oxfordshire Academy, feedback is defined as a response to student's work.
-This can be marking, discussion and formal or informal meetings.
+- At North Oxfordshire Academy, feedback is defined as a response to student's work.
+This can be marking, discussion and formal or informal meetings. - 1.2.

-1.2.
 We believe that it is through effective feedback that formative assessment information can be utilised to support planning, target setting and achievements.
-It encourages students to reflect on their own achievement and to celebrate success.

-1.3 Quality marking and feedback is, supported by research by the EEF (Education Endowment Foundation), the most effective way to secure student progress.
+It encourages students to reflect on their own achievement and to celebrate success. - 1.3.
+Quality marking and feedback is, supported by research by the EEF (Education Endowment Foundation), the most effective way to secure student progress. - 1.4.

-1.4.
 We value the success, achievement and progress of every child and that every child in school can learn and achieve their full potential.
-We believe that effective marking and feedback is an essential opportunity for:

-- \checkmark students to know how well they have done, and what they need to do next - ✓ students to feel happy about success and confident to extend themselves - teachers to assess and evaluate student's progress against a specific 'learning sentence' (objective) or list of success criteria which are shared with students - ✓ teachers to celebrate, reinforce and challenge according to the teachers awareness of the child's need for recognition, and feelings of success - ✓ parents, through a review of their child's work at Parent Consultation meetings, Individual Education Plan (IEP) reviews etc. to be aware of the progress their child has made over time.

-1.4 Marking and feedback should always be about the learning.

-1.5 Teachers will decide whether work will be acknowledged verbally or given detailed attention via whole class or written feedback.

-1.6 Quality marking which involves detailed feedback will be spread throughout the term following the NOA 'whole class marking model' or post-assessment QLA.
+We believe that effective marking and feedback is an essential opportunity for: - Teachers to gauge how a concept has been understood and where there are gaps and/or misconceptions. - Students to know how well they have done, and what they need to do next. - Students to feel happy about success and confident to extend themselves. - Teachers to assess and evaluate student's progress against a specific objective or list of success criteria which are shared with students. - Teachers to celebrate, reinforce and challenge according to the teacher's awareness of the - Child's need for recognition, and feelings of success - Parents, through a review of their child's work at parent consultation meetings, individual - Education plan (iep) reviews etc. To be aware of the progress their child has made over time. - 1.4.
+Marking and feedback should always be about learning. - 1.5.
+Teachers will decide whether work will be acknowledged verbally or given detailed attention via whole class or written feedback. - Quality marking which involves detailed feedback will be spread throughout the term following 1.6. the NOA 'whole class marking model' or post-assessment QLA.

-The Purpose of Marking and Feedback
+2. The Purpose of Marking and Feedback